WongTinYau/COMP2113Gp42Project/README.md

 1. Level selection: Russian Dude, C++ Demon, Vanilla mode
 2. Storyline: ideally achieved by playing Rissian Dude level first (and win it), then C++ Demon level
 3. ASCII Art!
+    * Background color change when a level is beaten for at least once
+    * ASCII pictures in cutscenes

 ## FAQ
 Q: What are the differences between Russian Dude level and C++ Demon level?